WildCodeSchool/wild-games/README.md

 # Show All Games

-Get all games fro mthe database
+Get all games from the database

 **URL** : `/`